Frequently Asked Questions

 - Each student must complete a minimum of 24 hours of credit in their first year at Winthrop.
 Each student must register for no less than 12 credit per semester.
 A student may not drop a course without permission from the LEAP Director.

-- Each student must attain a GPA of 3.000 or higher for the fall semester to be considered for waiver of participation in LEAP study sessions and other LEAP activities in the spring semester.
-Waiver of participation in spring LEAP activities for students achieving a 3.000 GPA or higher in the fall semester is at the discretion of the LEAP Director.
+- Students who attain a GPA of 3.000 or higher for the fall semester may be considered exempt from participation in LEAP study sessions and other LEAP activities in the spring semester.
+Exemption from spring LEAP activities for students achieving a 3.000 GPA or higher in the fall semester is at the discretion of the LEAP Director.
+Students offered exemption may attend study sessions and other LEAP activities if they so choose.
+Exempt students with spring mid-semester grades indicating a decline in academic performance will be required to return to the evening LEAP study sessions.

 At the conclusion of the spring semester, the LEAP Director and the Dean of University College will review each student's academic performance and their participation in LEAP in consultation with the Associate Vice President for Admissions Operations.
 The Associate Vice President for Admissions Operations will then make the decision on whether a student should be fully admitted to Winthrop University.